StephanetamoDataplug/House-sales-analysis-in-King-County-USA/README.md

 # House-sales-analysis-in-King-County-USA
 Predicting market prices of houses using key features About the Dataset
 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.
 It was taken from here.
-It was also slightly modified for the purposes of this course.
+It was also slightly modified.
 | Variable      | Description                                                                                                 |
 | ------------- | ----------------------------------------------------------------------------------------------------------- |
 | id            | A notation for a house                                                                                      |